Bulleid Firth Brown wheel: Design

+In conventional spoked wheels, the tyre is shrunk onto the centre and then locked in place by a retaining 'Gibson ring' at the rear.
+The BFB pattern avoids this ring, and the risk of it loosening in service.
+The tyre is turned with a lip in the outer face, then a similar lip at the rear is cold-rolled into place, after the tyre has been mounted.

-The BFB weighed about ten per cent less than a spoked wheel of the same size.
+The BFB weighed about 10 or 12 per cent less than a spoked wheel of the same size.

 Name

 The Bulleid Firth Brown, or BFB, is sometimes, but inaccurately, referred to as a Boxpok in reference to the wheel used by a number of US railway companies.
 The BFB is visually similar to the Boxpok, but is of a different design; the Boxpok is composed of sections fixed together to make a hollow shape, while the BFB is cast in a single piece, like a spoked wheel, the shape giving the rigidity needed.